Crisis Intervention unit (CIU)

 - Coordinate care with other community providers to ensure successful linkage of services.

-The CITE program aims to reduce the recidivism of police contacts for those involved, decrease youth referrals to the Juvenile Justice System, decrease the response of transports to the Youth Home (Juvenile Detention Center) and successfully link all individuals to appropriate levels of care and services.
+The CIU program aims to reduce the recidivism of police contacts for those involved, decrease youth referrals to the Juvenile Justice System, decrease the response of transports to the Youth Home (Juvenile Detention Center) and successfully link all individuals to appropriate levels of care and services.

 If you are currently dealing with an emergency crisis of any kind, please call 9-1-1 and the Aurora Police Department will respond.